Zavvy-Glitch/reading-notes/revisionandthecloud.md

 An Introduction to GIT

-##First Things First Terminology to Remember:
+## First Things First Terminology to Remember:

 VCS | Local VCS | CVCS | DVCS |
 --- | --------- | ---- | ---- |
 Version Control System | Local Version Control System | Centralized Version Control System | Distributed Version Control System |

+### GIT WhatZit?

+Get is a DVCS (Distributed Version Control System).
+Meaning each and every time you decide to change a portion of your project it will save a snipit.
+AKA: Snapshot

 [Back to Read Me](README.md) |